Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 • When you create a file, it also creates a class of the same name.
 Therefore if I rename the file, I want to class to be automatically renamed

-• When a button which has only one event in the handle statement is renamed, the function name should be automatically renamed
+• When a button which has only one event in the handle statement is renamed, the function name will be automatically renamed

 Update: Visual Studio .NET 2005 and Visual SourceSafe 2005 Beta 2 - Partially done